 A patient will lie on their back with the knee slightly bent.
 The doctor will apply pressure to the sides of the knee where the infrapatellar fat pad is exposed and passively bend and extend the knee.
 Afterward, the patient will be asked to actively bend and extend their knee while the doctor applies pressure to the same location.

-Hoffa’s test is meant to incite the same pain which infrapatellar fat pad impingement would.
-Based on the patient’s reaction to this and other physical exams, they should be able to conclude fairly accurately which portion of the knee the symptoms stem from.
+Hoffa’s test is meant to incite the same pain that infrapatellar fat pad impingement would.
+Based on the patient’s reaction to this and other physical exams, they should be able to conclude which portion of the knee the symptoms stem from.
 Nonetheless, they will progress the evaluation to imaging tests to get a more accurate picture of how developed the issue is.

 - X-rays to examine the structure of the bones in the knee